 - The DCC Network Code is in the pre-Comitology phase.
-A version of the text is being prepared by the Commission but no indication has been given of when it will be published. - The DCC Network Code was not discussed further at this month's JESG.
+A version of the text is being prepared by the Commission and, according to the latest information that they have provided, this is expected to be published in early 2014. - The DCC Network Code was not discussed further at this month's JESG.